-Insecticide Rate (fl oz) per 100 lbs seed Active Ingredients Notes thiamethoxam DO NOT plant or sow Cruiser-treated seed by aerial application.
-CruiserMaxx Rice 7.0 Also contains the Fungicides: Cruiser is NOT labeled for use in water-seeded rice.
-DO NOT use treated fields for aquaculture azoxystrobin fludioxonil mefenoxam DO NOT use treated fields for aquaculture of edible fish or crustaceans.
+Insecticide Rate (fl oz) per 100 lbs seed Active Ingredients Notes CruiserMaxx Rice 7.0 thiamethoxam Also contains the Fungicides: azoxystrobin fludioxonil mefenoxam DO NOT plant or sow Cruiser-treated seed by aerial application.
+Cruiser is NOT labeled for use in water- seeded rice.
+DO NOT use treated fields for aquaculture of edible fish or crustaceans.
 DO NOT exceed 120 lb seed per acre.
 Dermacor X-100 1.5 - 6.0 (see label) chlorantraniliprole Can be used on dry-seeded rice.
 Seed treated with Dermacor CANNOT be soaked or pre-germinated before planting.
 Fortenza 3.47 cyantraniliprole Use only on dry-seeded rice.
-DO NOT use treated fields for aquaculture of edible fish NipsIt INSIDE 1.92 clothianidin Use only on dry-seeded rice.
-DO NOT spray crop with another neonicotinoid insecticide after using Nipslt INSIDE.
+DO NOT use treated fields for aquaculture of edible fish or crustaceans.
+Nipslt INSIDE 1.92 clothianidin Use only on dry-seeded rice.
+DO NOT spray crop with another neonico- tinoid insecticide after using NipsIt INSIDE.
 DO NOT use near fish or crawfish farms.